 What you dig, listen to and what inspired you to create your own sound.
 Setting up a stunning playlist is a great way of presenting your taste and deep understanding of musical contexts.

 Try out different platforms like Spotify, Apple Music and Soundcloud, and see which works best for you.
 Also keep in mind which platform might be best suited for your audience.

 Working on a release that you might drop quite soon?
 Don’t hesitate to release various elements of your internal release planning – like preliminary tracklistings, artworks or maybe even timings.

 All of these little puzzle-pieces form a grand-picture while conveying a sense of an ongoing process.
 It let’s your supporters move up close, giving them a firsthand look at the status quo and how things are about to unfold.

-If you haven’t played around with Facebook live yet – this might be a great moment to jump on to the band-wagon.
+If you haven’t played around with live streaming yet, for example with Instagram live or Twitch, this might be a great moment to jump on to the band-wagon.